-The setting will comply with DfE and the Surrey County Council Policy Guidance for Safeguarding Children Missing Education and Education Other Than at School.
+Burstow Primary School will comply with DfE and the Surrey County Council Policy Guidance for Safeguarding Children Missing Education and Education Other Than at School.

 Clear systems and processes are in place for identifying possible mental health concerns, including routes to escalate and clear referral and accountability systems.